HONEY-2325/Database_project/README.md

 # Database_project
-Agroconnect named which is an eccomerce database for connection between farmers and customers
+Agroconnect database which is an eCommerce database for connection between farmers and customers